1912-1913 Tenindewa Notes

 Not much interest is being shown in the Federal elections.

 A new settler has had a very rough time, what with the cost of machinery. etc., then the dry seasons on top.
 The last two seasons have done a great deal to choke off settlement, far more than any legislation.
 The money market being so tight has made matters worse, as storekeepers could not afford in many cases to give long credit.
-Some storekeepers have and they shall assuredly receive their reward, if not here then above.
+Some storekeepers have, and they shall assuredly receive their reward, if not here then above.

 I intend dealing, with the last Mullewa Board election in my next article, Mr. Editor, and I assure you it will be very interesting.
-Very funny people these roads boards, they collect taxes and promise roads.
-There is no rain yet.
+Very funny people these Roads Boards, they collect taxes and promise roads.

 A typical Stripper for 1913